 The Church of St. Jakob

-A bit further up the mountainside on a hilltop called Kastelaz resides another cherished historic haunt of Tramin: the quaint Church of St. Jakob.
-It possesses some of the most impressive and unique medieval artwork in South Tyrol.
+A bit further up the mountainside on a hilltop called Kastelaz resides another treasure of Tramin: the quaint Church of St. Jakob.
+A steep path from the village carries you to the church where you can admire some of the most impressive and unique medieval artwork in South Tyrol.

-The church’s Romanesque frescoes from the 1200s are remarkably well preserved and among the oldest in Germanic Europe.
+The St. Jakob Church was first mentioned in 1214.
+The church’s Romanesque frescoes from the 1200s are remarkably well-preserved and among the oldest in Germanic Europe.
 The vivid depictions are utterly fantastical in form.

 Decorating its sacred walls are nightmarish figures of skinwalkers, shapeshifters and various beasts of ancient lore.
 In addition, biblical characters such as the twelve apostles, Cain and Abel and a large Gothic fresco of fallen Goliath meeting his end at the hands of diminutive David grace the stone.
 There is simply no other church like it.